by Linda White

 - Consider your budget.
 If you’ve found out about new opportunities, you should incorporate those.
 You may have to re-jigger things a bit.

 - Will you be buying advertising?
 Now is the time to reserve that space and get someone to design those ads.
-Where depends on your particular book, but good general places to advertise are Shelf Awareness and GoodReads.

 - Once your manuscript is finalized, pull out excerpts to use for promotion.
 You can post them on your blog or on your website as part of the press kit.
 These should be fairly short, less than a chapter if possible.
 I also recommend that you have some shorter pieces to use as content for guest posts.